amcneil36/amcneil36.github.io/blogs/professionalism.md

 ### Stay out of drama
 Don't go around starting drama, especially in public places with people around.
 If you have a problem with someone, it is generally better to address the issue with them 1 on 1 in a private area than in a public area like a meeting.
 When you try to address them in a meeting, it can come across more along the lines of trying to assert your dominance.
 If you still have issues after having a 1 on 1 meeting with a person, try speaking with your manager for advice.
 If that doesn't get you farther, consider having a conversation with HR.

+There is really not much of a benefit to ranting or complaining.
+If there is something out of your control, thinking about it or talking about it won't do anything.
+If something is in your control, you should brainstorm which steps would be appropriate to address the issue you are having.
+If you are not willing to take steps to address the issue, then don't think about it.